 History

-In 1135, after persistent attacks by the local Welsh population, the monks fled from the Black Mountains to Gloucester, where they founded a new abbey named Llanthony Secunda.
-The situation for return began to favor only after 1071, when the Anglo-Normans conquered Ireland, and Hugh de Lacy and his son Walter were endowed with numerous lands, some of which they gave to the monastery of Llanthony Prima and Llanthony Secunda.
-Around 1186 Hugh de Lacy, gave funds to the abandoned priory from his Irish estates, and by 1230 Llanthony was rebuilt.
-As early as 1242, the brothers from Llanthony Prima were able to give shelter to Bishop of Armagh, who recorded his good memories after his stay.
+In 1135, after persistent attacks by the local Welsh population, the Augustinian monks fled the Black Mountains to Gloucester, where they founded a new priory called Llanthony Secunda.
+The situation for a return did not become favourable until 1171, when the Anglo-Normans conquered Ireland, and Hugh de Lacy and his son Walter were endowed with numerous lands, some of which they gave to the monasteries of Llanthony Prima and Llanthony Secunda.
+Around 1186, Hugh de Lacy transferred the income to the abandoned priory, but rebuilding probably did not begin until after the death in 1189 of Prior Roger of Norwich, who, according to the chronicler Gerald of Wales, despoiled the monastery’s property.
+In 1205, the priory church was still far from complete, as the income from Duleek church in County Meath was used to continue its work.
+The rebuilding of Llanthony was finally completed around 1230-1240.
+As early as 1242 the brethren of Llanthony Prima were able to provide shelter to the Bishop of Armagh, Albert Suerbeer, who recorded fond memories of his stay during journey.

 In the second half of the 13th century some financial problems had to occur in the priory, because in 1276 it was put under royal custody.
 Moreover, the brothers fell into a series of disputes with local marcher lords, which even led to the armed seizure of their property in Oldcastle and Redcastle in 1279 by Thomas de Verdun, Lord of Ewyas.
 He was also involved in wounding the prior and the murder of two monks, and twenty years later another marcher lord, Gilbert de Bohun, took a large number of monastery animals and goods.
 In 1284 financial problems worsened due to the Welsh war campaigns of Edward I. Moreover, there was a decline in discipline, criticized during the control of Archbishop Pecham of Canterbury.